microsoft/autogen/samples/tools/testbed/README.md

 ## Results

-By default, the AutoGenBench stores results in a folder heirarchy with the following template:
+By default, the AutoGenBench stores results in a folder hierarchy with the following template:

 ``./results/[scenario]/[instance_id]/[repetition]``